Scope of Work Template, Free Download 2026

 Milestones and Timeline

 Define the project milestones with specific dates, including the start date, key checkpoints, review periods, and the final delivery date.
-Use a work breakdown structure to decompose the project into phases, and tie payments to milestone completion if using a milestone-based payment schedule.
+Use a work breakdown structure to decompose the project into phases, and tie payments to milestone completion if using a milestone-based payment schedule similar to a commission agreement structure.

 Acceptance Criteria